 How ooddle Applies This

-ooddle's Mind and Movement pillars build nasal breathing into your daily plan.
-Walks paired with nasal breathing.
-Short breath retraining sessions for chronic mouth breathers.
-Reminders that drop the intensity if you are forcing breathing patterns that should not be forced.
-We do not sell mouth tape.
-We do help you build the actual habit underneath.
+ooddle's Mind and Movement pillars build nasal breathing into your daily plan in a low-key way.
+Walks paired with nasal breathing as the default pacing tool.
+Short breath retraining sessions for chronic mouth breathers who want to rebuild the habit.
+Reminders that drop the intensity if you are forcing breathing patterns that should not be forced at high effort.
+We do not sell or recommend airway-restricting nighttime products.
+We do help you build the actual habit underneath, which is the part that matters whether or not you ever try the trendier interventions.
 Explorer is free, Core is twenty-nine dollars a month, and Pass at seventy-nine dollars a month is coming soon.